 Nothing like having the sun bake on the top of your head all day to make you grouchy.
 How about a sunburn on your hairline part?
 That’s fun the next day, right?
+It’s important to cover your head to offer additional protection from the sun.
 Try out several styles of hats pre-trip to find out what will work best for you.

 Don’t Forget Your Hair